Borage | A Star-Shaped Herb Reflecting the Blue of the Sky

-In this article, I will explore the basic information about borage, its cultural significance, and gardening tips to help you grow it successfully.
+In this article, I will introduce the essential information about borage, its cultural background, and practical tips for gardening.

 Basic Information